andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

 ```

 # Methods
 A method is a function that belongs to an object/class.
 Because of this it can directly access and change the value of the object/class.
-You can find details about creating your own classes, objects, and methods under [[3 Object Oriented Programming|Object Oriented Programming]].
+You can find details about creating your own classes, objects, and methods under [[2 OOP|Object Oriented Programming]].

 ```python
 l1 = [2, 1, 5, 3, 2, 7, 0]